What is cell salvage?

 Use of cell salvage can reduce the need for a blood transfusion using donor blood, which is in short supply and expensive.

-Although the risk associated with receiving a blood transfusion from a donor are low, there are still a very small risk of infections being passed on (1:500,000 for Hepatitis B, 1:30 million for Hepatitis C, 1:5 million for HIV, less than 1:2 million for vCJD).
+Although the risk associated with receiving a blood transfusion from a donor are low, there are still a very small risk of infections being passed on (1 in 500,000 for Hepatitis B, 1 in 30 million for Hepatitis C, 1 in 5 million for HIV, less than 1 in 2 million for vCJD).
 Having your own blood returned to you removes these risks.

 Why isn’t it suitable for everyone?

-Not all operations result in enough blood loss to enable cell salvage to be used.
-For some operations cell salvage is not recommended e.g. some bowel surgery.
+Not all operations cause enough blood loss to allow cell salvage to be used.
+For some operations cell salvage is not recommended, for example some bowel surgeries.

 What does this mean for you?